int Height { get; set; }

 Usage

 Use the Height property to retrieve or set the height of a FloatBitmap instance.
-This property is useful when you need to know the size of the bitmap for operations such as resizing or encoding.
+This property is useful when you need to know the size of the bitmap for operations such as resizing, encoding, or processing the image data.

 Example